TienZhao/suoyan.pro/README.md

 #### NestJS

-- The NestJS backend framework is located in the `server` directory, in which you can run NestJS with the `nest start -w admin` command.
+- The NestJS backend framework is located in the `server` directory, in which you can run NestJS in hot reload mode with the `nest start -w admin` command.
 NestJS runs at `localhost:3000` by default, and the interface documentation Swagger runs at `localhost:3000/api-docs/`, both of which can be be accessed through a browser.
 - NestJS code is written in Typescript.

 #### Vue

-- ,The Vue front-end framework is located in the `admin` directory, in which you can run Vue with the `npm run serve` command.
-Vue runs at `localhost:8080` by default and can be accessed through a browser.
+- ,The Vue front-end framework is located in the `admin` directory, in which you can run Vue with the `npm run serve` command on `localhost:8080` and access it with a browser.
 - Vue code is written in Typescript.
 It uses Element UI and Echarts component libraries .

+#### Nginx

+- `nginx.config` is located in `admin` directory.
+- Nginx runs the built Vue code in `admin/dist` and forwards it to`localhost:8081`.

 #### Tencent Cloud Service